The historic, Heritage Listed 1875 Hobsonville Church & Settlers' Cemetery is at 1 Scott Road, Hobsonville, Auckland.

 Building Construction in the area

 There is a lot of building construction going on around us.
-Best to come and have a look if you are happy with all the construction and have a drive around the area.
+Best to come and have a look if you are happy with all the construction and have a drive around the area before you book our Church venue.

 The Graveyard